 Creating efficiency through collaborative working

 Collaborative working underpins everything Wates does.
-This is a core value we share with our partners at Scape Group and one that enabled us to take Teesside University’s Cornell Quarter from feasibility to start on-site in just 24 weeks.
+This is a core value we share with our partners at SCAPE and one that enabled us to take Teesside University’s Cornell Quarter from feasibility to start on-site in just 24 weeks.

 It has long been a firm belief of Wates that adopting partnership working is the key to truly delivering successful projects.
 It creates a healthy working environment where everyone can understand each others objectives, and this results in open and honest conversations that simply wouldn’t be possible if we all worked in silos.